AFathi/WWDC2015/README.md

-# WWDC-2015
+# WWDC 2015
-My WWDC 2015 Scholarship app
+This was my submission for WWDC 2O15 Scholarship (Wish me luck ☺️)